Last updated on January 16th, 2022 at 12:08 am

 How long will firewood last if covered?

-Normally firewood can last for 4 years before it’s get affected by mould and starts decaying.
+Normally firewood can last for 4 years before it’s get affected by mold and starts decaying.

 How long does it take to burn a cord of wood?